EnyaOliveira/enya-portfolio/README.md

-# enya-portfolio
+# Enya Oliveira – Personal Portfolio

-Personal website of Enya Oliveira – CS student at Inteli, software engineering intern, and aspiring builder.
+This is the personal website of Enya Oliveira, a Computer Science student at Inteli.
+Built to showcase projects, experiences, and a bit of personality(trying).